BryanH/Wordpress-Pages-Navigation-Widget/README.markdown

 ## Description

-This plugin creates a widget that allows you to specify a page or link as a navigation item.
+This plugin creates a widget that allows you to specify a page as a navigation item.
 Child pages are loaded as a drop-down menu below the parent.

-It is possible to mix-and-match any number of pages and/links in your navigation bar.
+It is possible to mix-and-match any number of pages in your navigation bar.
 Simply drop new widgets for each item.

 If you wish to reorder the navigation, simply drag-drop the widgets.
 Child pages are ordered using the value in the child page's menu order field.